 What is bankruptcy?

 Bankruptcy is a legal process designed to provide relief to individuals or businesses (“debtors”) who owe more money than they can pay right now.
 Bankruptcy is a matter of federal law.
-It is a right found in Article I, Section 8, Clause 4 of the United States Constitution and bankruptcy cases are filed in the United States Bankruptcy Court.
-The United States Bankruptcy Code is divided into a number of Chapters that contain different types of relief.
+It is a right found in Article I, Section 8, Clause 4 of the United States Constitution.
+Bankruptcy cases are filed in the United States Bankruptcy Court.
+The United States Bankruptcy Code is divided into several Chapters that contain different types of relief.
 Most debtors file cases under Chapter 7.

-The individual working for minimum wage that has $50,000 in credit card debt would have very little choice but to file.
-The 60 year old who is now disabled and who has $50,000 in medical bills would likewise have no realistic options outside of bankruptcy.
-The factory worker who got laid off with little prospects of employment and can no longer afford the house payment, car payment and credit card debts would most likely have to file.
+The individual working for a minimum wage with $50,000 in credit card debt would have little choice but to file.
+The 60-year-old who is now disabled and has $50,000 in medical bills would likewise have no realistic options outside of bankruptcy.
+The factory worker who got laid off with little employment prospects and can no longer afford the house payment, car payment, and credit card debts would most likely have to file.

 How much does it cost to file for bankruptcy?

 Filing for bankruptcy is no longer an inexpensive option.
-The 2005 amendments to the Bankruptcy Code made the process more complex and more time consuming.
-When you file for bankruptcy, you will have to pay a filing fee that can range from $239.00 in a Chapter 12, $274.00 in a Chapter 13 case, $299.00 in a Chapter 7 and $1,039 for Chapter 11.
+The 2005 amendments to the Bankruptcy Code made the process more complex and time-consuming.
+When you file for bankruptcy, you have to pay a filing fee that can range from $239 in Chapter 12, $274 in a Chapter 13 case, $299 in Chapter 7, and $1,039 for Chapter 11.

-A Chapter 7 case that requires one Court appearance costs less than a Chapter 13, which requires several Court appearances and involves us representing you for 3 to 5 years.
-If your income is higher than the “median amount, more legal work is required because the “long form” Means Test must be completed.
-The fee is also higher for business bankruptcies, self employed individuals, clients with asset issues or clients with many creditors or secured debts.
+A Chapter 7 case that requires one Court appearance costs less than a Chapter 13, which requires several Court appearances and involves us representing you for 3 – 5 years.
+If your income is higher than the “median amount, more legal work is required because the “long-form” Means Test must be completed.
+The fee is also higher for business bankruptcies, self-employed individuals, clients with asset issues, or clients with many creditors or secured debts.

 Can I make payments over time?